 FAO Major Fishing Area boundaries provide a readily available method to roughly constrain AquaMaps predictions to appropriate ocean basins, thus eliminating a large source of potential commission errors and enabling rapid modeling of thousands of species ranges.
 However, these boundaries are defined for statistical purposes based on economic and political considerations rather than ecological considerations, and can result in odd discontinuities in species range predictions where otherwise suitable habitat is excluded.
 While such a discontinuous boundary would likely be obvious when inspecting the distribution of an individual species, the distinction is likely to be obscured when aggregating many species ranges as is typical for biodiversity or conservation studies.

-The ratio of the total predicted range for a species to the number of "occurcells" used to generate the map provides a measure of the degree to which AquaMaps extrapolates range area from limited data.
-For example, AquaMaps predicts a total range of 5.4 million km2 for both the round ray Rajella fyllae and the brittle star Ophiothrix plana; but the map for R. fyllae is generated using 116 "occurcells" (for extrapolation rate of 46,800 km2 per cell) while the map for O. plana is generated using only four (for a rate of 1,360,000 km2 per cell).
+The ratio of the total predicted range for a species to the number of "occurcells" used to generate the map provides a measure of the degree to which AquaMaps extrapolates geographic range area from limited data.
+For example, AquaMaps predicts a total range of 5.4 million km2 for both the round ray Rajella fyllae and the brittle star Ophiothrix plana; but the map for R. fyllae is generated using 116 "occurcells" (for a “geometric space” extrapolation rate of 46,800 km2 per cell) while the map for O. plana is generated using only four (for a rate of 1,360,000 km2 per cell).
+To estimate the rate at which AquaMaps extrapolates into “environmental space”, we weighted each cell’s geographic area by its environmental suitability (i.e., probability of occurrence), and see a similar pattern: R. fyllae’s “environmental space” extrapolation rate is 29,000 km2 of suitability-weighted area per occurcell, compared to 763,000 km2 of suitability-weighted area per cell for O. plana.

-By these measures, the 3,208 species range maps included in Fig 4 tend to extrapolate farther based on limited data: a mean predicted range of 827,200 km2 per "occurcell" compared to a mean predicted range of 485,300 km2 per "occurcell" for the overall AquaMaps dataset; This suggests that the FAO boundaries may not be sufficient to adequately constrain computer-generated ranges.
+By these measures, the 3,208 species range maps included in Fig 4 tend to extrapolate farther based on limited data: into geographic space, a mean predicted range of 827,200 km2 per "occurcell" compared to a mean predicted range of 485,300 km2 per "occurcell" for the overall AquaMaps dataset; into environmental space, the mean rate is 511,300 km2 per cell compared to 303,700 km2 per cell.
+This suggests that the FAO boundaries may not be sufficient to adequately constrain computer-generated ranges.
 To reduce the incidence of commission errors due to aggressive extrapolation, it may be desirable to fine-tune the computer model output with additional filters, such as ecoregional constraints, e.g. Marine Ecoregions of the World [22], or distance-based methods, e.g. inverse distance weighting to enforce proximity to known observations.
 Expert review, though time-consuming, is the most certain route to boosting confidence in these predicted distributions.

 Case Study: MPA Gap Analysis

 Klein et al. [12] compare the global distribution of species to the global distribution of marine protected areas to assess how well current MPAs overlap with species ranges and identify which species fall through gaps in protection.
-The study relied on the 2014 version of the AquaMaps database, using a probability of occurrence threshold of 50% or greater, to determine species presence, and the World Database of Protected Areas to define zones of marine protection.
+The study relied on the 08/2013 version of the AquaMaps database, using a probability of occurrence threshold of 50% or greater, to determine species presence, and the World Database of Protected Areas to define zones of marine protection.
 They found that the global MPA network leaves 90.5% of marine species with less than 5% of their overall range represented within MPAs, and 1.4% of species have no protection at all (i.e., "gap" species).
+But what if the researchers had chosen to use IUCN data for their analysis rather than AquaMaps?